 Court Family Specialists from the Counselling and Psychological Services (CAPS) undertake a unique hybrid role in the Youth Courts.
 The Court Family Specialists participate in Chambers discussion and provide expertise in psycho-legal and social science issues relevant to the cases discussed.
 The Court Family Specialists also facilitate Family Conferences directed by the Judge for selected cases to address concerns relating to the child or young person and the family, as well as specific issues relevant to the rehabilitation and restoration of the youth to the community.

 Under the CYPA, the Youth Courts essentially deal with three types of cases:

 - Cases involving youths who commit offences (Youth Arrest cases);

-- Cases involving youths who are beyond parental control (Beyond Parental Control cases); and
+- Cases involving youths who are in need of guidance (Family Guidance cases); and

 - Cases involving the protection of children (Child Protection cases).

 Under the framework of the Youth Courts, court processes have been strengthened and new and better practices have been put in place to provide for more effective early intervention measures for these cases.

 Decisions of the Youth Courts are appealable to the Family Division of the High Court.
 Such appeals will be heard by the Judges of the Family Division of the High Court.